-Children often find joy in their discoveries in DT.
+Children often find joy in their discoveries in science.
 Giving them opportunities to ask questions and explore their findings is key to this.
-Creativity and a chance to explore and take risks is crucial to the teaching of DT at Meadowside/

-Additional enrichment opportunities are provided during STEM week.
-Opportunities to further explore DT and careers linked to STEM.
-Links are made with other STEM subjects that allow the practical application of DT in other areas.
+Additional enrichment opportunities are provided during British Science Week.
+Opportunities to further explore science.
+Links are made with other STEM subjects that allow the practical application of Science in other areas.